jklina/dotfiles/README.md

 Commit those kinds of things in your master branch.

-Then, each time you want to update thoughtbot's changes.
+Then, each time you want to update this repo's changes.

     git checkout upstream
     git pull